Day 1: "Rooting & Rising" / जड़ से उठान

 >

 The strongest trees are not the tallest.
-They are the ones with the deepest roots.
-Carry this grounding energy with you when you leave this room today."
+They are the ones with the deepest roots."

 Bringing Students Back: